 Pathology - The VIPER Team currently works with over one hundred pathologists representing the Children's Oncology Group, Gynecologic Oncology Group, South West Oncology Group,The Cancer Genome Atlas Project and Nationwide Children's Hospital on multiple projects related to both pediatric and adult cancers, as well as non-cancerous diseases.

 Education - Teaching sets are now available digitally via VIPER.
 Many of these teaching sets are focused on rare pediatric and adult tumors and have been generated at the request of leading cancer researchers in both the COG and GOG.

 Research - The Biospecimen Core receives and processes over 165,000 specimens annually.
 Many of these specimens are processed into glass slides and evaluated digitally for quality control purposes.
-The BioPathology Center tissue bank has over 1 million unstained and stained slides in inventory that the BIT is systematically electronically imaging and adding to its imaging warehouse.
-These images and associated metadata may one day support research queries that will help cure disease.

 We encourage all visitors to review the VIPER application which can be found at http://viper.epn.osc.edu/viper/.